Techtonica/curriculum/projects/minimal-api-project.md

 #### Part 2 -

-**Data Models**
+**Data Models/Relational Databases**
-- Draw a clear data model digitally or by hand for Part 2 of your project, and add the picture to a project README.md
+- Draw a clear data model digitally or by hand for a relational table for your 'works', and add the picture to a project README.md

-**Relational Databases**
-- something

 **Database Migrations**
-- Add a 'person' table (user, artist, baker, or whatever you chose)
+- Add a 'works' table (blogposts, paintings, pastries, or whatever you chose)
--
+- Change your 'person' table so that it is related to the 'works' table.

 **Unit Tests**
 - Create at least one passing unit test for each GET, PUT, POST, and DELETE route.